atsid/playflow/README.md

 * Project: Has a set of Work Items to be processed.

-* Work Item: a piece of work that is completed via the set of Stations in a Factory.
+* Work Item: a piece of work that is completed via the set of stations in a factory.
 It may, but doesn't need to be, part of a project.

-* Work Item History: an auditing record of a Work Item's State transitions.
+* Work Item History: an auditing record of a work item's State transitions.
   A transition is added to the history every time a work item is processed, changes assignee, or moves to a different station (service calls `assign`, `process`, and `next`--see below-- all invoke state transitions).